Carthage, Texas

-Carthage is a city and the county seat of Panola County, Texas, United States.
-This city is situated in deep East Texas, 20 miles west of the Louisiana state line.
+Carthage is a city in and the county seat of Panola County, Texas, United States.
+The city is situated in deep East Texas, 20 miles west of the Louisiana state line.
 Its population was 6,569 at the 2020 census.

 History

 Carthage was founded in 1847, two years after Texas was admitted to the United States.
 During the Civil War, men from Carthage and Panola County served as Confederate soldiers.
 African-American resident Milton M. Holland, formerly enslaved, served as a Union sergeant and earned a Medal of Honor.

-Carthage, Mississippi was established in 1834, and became the county seat.
+Carthage, Texas was established in 1834, and became the county seat.
 The Harris family were early settlers, and named the town after their former home of Carthage, Tennessee.
 When Carthage, Texas established in 1848, it was named after Carthage, Mississippi.

 After the Civil War, population growth was slow, but large amounts of cotton, corn, sweet potatoes, oats, and sugarcane were produced in the county.
 The city began to expand in 1888 when a railroad reached Carthage, along with telegraph and telephone lines.

 During the Great Depression, a gas field was discovered near Carthage.
 After World War II, this gas field was developed and proved to be the largest in the United States.
 The city flourished, with the population increasing from about 1,300 to 5,000.
 During this period, a courthouse and a high school were built.
 In 1947 Panola County Junior College was established in Carthage and founded KGAS-AM 1590 which began broadcasting in 1955.

 As a result of 19.6% population growth between 1970 and 1980, documented by U.S. Decennial Census; Panola General Hospital was established in 1997.
 Today the ETMC Carthage operates a 24-hour emergency department which is designated a Level IV trauma center by the state of Texas.

 On August 22, 1998 the Tex Ritter Museum in Carthage was the site for the grand opening of the Texas Country Music Hall of Fame, honoring those who have made outstanding contributions to country music and born in the state of Texas.

 On September 16, 1998 KGAS-FM began broadcasting a country music format in Carthage, and was featured in "Bernie", the 2011 American biographical black comedy crime film directed by Richard Linklater.